karthiTox/deepnet.js/readme.md

 <img src="logo.png" width="200" height="200" />

 ## What is this ?
-this is a neural network pakage implemented using javascript.
+this is a neural network pakage implemented for javascript.

 ## what are neural nets this pakage have ?
 - [x] Vanilla neural network
-- [ ] RNN - ( under construction )
+- [x] RNN
-- [ ] LSTM
+- [ ] LSTM - ( under construction )
 - [ ] CNN

 ### How to use this pakage ?